labrador-kennel/async-event/README.md

 ![Unit Testing & Code Lint](https://github.com/labrador-kennel/async-event/workflows/Unit%20Testing%20&%20Code%20Lint/badge.svg)
 ![Latest Release](https://img.shields.io/github/v/release/labrador-kennel/async-event)

 Labrador Async Event provides a way to emit semantic events on the [amphp/amp](https://amphp.org) event loop.
 It provides a robust set of features for working with an event system, including:

 - First-class representation of an event with the `Labrador\AsyncEvent\Event` interface.
-- Events include a rich set of data; including the datetime the event was emitted, the target of the event, and a set of arbitrary metadata.
+- Events include a rich set of data; including the datetime the event was emitted and a type-safe, object payload.
 - First-class representation of an event listener with the `Labrador\AsyncEvent\Listener` interface.
-- No more tracking arbitrary listener ids, remove listeners using an object-oriented API.
+- Remove listeners using an object-oriented API.
+- Emit fire & forget events that don't block current execution

 ## Installation